-- Crutches should be used to walk and you should remain non-weightbearing on the affected leg. - Elevate the operative leg with pillows under the foot and ankle to aid in the reduction of swelling. - No driving until instructed by your physician. - Generally, if you have a desk job you may return to work/school on the third post operative day. - Return to a physically demanding job will be discussed on your postoperative visit.
+- foot and ankle to aid in the reduction of swelling. - No driving until instructed by your physician. - Sleeping may be performed in a reclining chair or bed with the use of pillows to support the operative site as tolerated. - Generally, if you have a desk job you may return to work/school on the third post operative day. - Return to a physically demanding job will be discussed on your postoperative visit.